Guest blog by Malcolm A. Meyn, PhD, lead biotechnology consultant at ZForm, LLC.

 g.
 A list of facilities and equipment available in the PIs lab

 4. When should I contact a potential partner about a subaward?
 Start early!
 At Grant Engine we learned that the greatest risk to the on-time submission of proposals is failure to obtain the needed paperwork from subawardees.
 Academic institutions have bureaucracy and grants offices that are often overworked.
 Contact potential subaward partners at least eight weeks before the submission deadline.
 These partners should immediately notify their grants offices about the upcoming project.
 Finalize the work to be performed five weeks before the deadline.
 Submit the final budget and statement of work to the host institution’s grants office no less than three weeks before the submission date.
 Meeting these deadlines means that the exact work to be performed by the partner (model, animal number, hours of effort, etc.) must be at least four weeks before the deadline.

 5. How should subawards be managed?
 It is important to remember that the SBIR proposal is YOUR grant.
 It is the company’s responsibility to manage the planning and performance of all work in the proposal, including the subaward.
 Plan with your subaward partner and discuss how you will manage the project, how communication will be handled, how delays will be managed, and how publication will work.
 Include all of this information in the appropriate parts your SBIR proposal.

 6. Consider alternatives.
 Academic partners are not the only option for performing outside research.
 Contract Research Organizations are another option worth considering.
-These companies have significant expertise at completing projects on time and, importantly, CRO contracts are not limited to the percentage limits.
+Importantly, these companies have significant expertise and are usually focused to completing projects on time.

 Having a strong team in place is critical for getting a winning score on an SBIR.
 Incorporating an academic partner can be an excellent strategy for strengthening the team.
 The key to success with these partnerships is understanding the subaward process and doing the upfront work needed to ensure smooth preparation and submission of the proposal.